Simon-Brandt/MarkdownTools/README.md

 <!-- </include> -->
 ```

 The former two versions include a file, the latter two the command's output (STDOUT and STDERR).
-The second and fourth form add a language identifier.
+The second and fourth form put the output in a fenced code block and add a language identifier.

 Then, run `include_file.sh` on your Markdown file, which will include the file or command output between these two HTML tags.
 The inclusion is always in-place, so the command simply is: